YIZHUSTC/CS220_Framework/README.md

 Group Members: Ping Ren, Yi Zhu

-We have finished all required algorithms, including both no intersections and unlimited intersections versions.
+We have finished all required algorithms, including both no intersections and unlimited intersections versions, all with minimized number of turns in its path.
 The code can be run as:

 ./grid_router Tests/test_sample.json [int] [bool]